ojobabs/gatsby-blog/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
 I'm a Lowcode advocate and a software developer, based in Lagos Nigeria.
-I work as a Lowcode Engineer and starting out with technical writing *et* review [😉](https://graphemica.com/%F0%9F%98%89)
+I work as a Lowcode Engineer and starting out with technical writing *et* review[😉](https://graphemica.com/%F0%9F%98%89)